filamentgroup/tablesaw/README.md

 Next include the tablesaw icons in `src/icons` with your grunticon build and include the grunticon loader.

 Check out any of the demos above for complete working examples.

-## TODO

-* Generate a zip file that can be downloaded (includes full sources, icons)
-* Add to bower
-* Add VanillaJS/non-jQuery version